ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Unveiling the evolution of antimicrobial peptides in gut microbes via foundation model-powered framework (**Cell Rep 2025** | [code](https://github.com/zjlab-BioGene/AMP-SEMiner))*
+    - Develop a residue-level AMP predictor (fine-tuning ESM2) to directly mine encrypted AMPs from proteomes, instead of simply focusing on smORFs or proteolytic fragments.
+The computational validation is systematic.
+    - In vitro successful rate of 9/20 is not that good.
+Btw the selection criteria are not very clear (similar to many other works), e.g., rule 1 (2+ Cys) covers rule 2 (3+ Cys).
+    - Structural clustering confuses me since the short length limits the structural diversity of peptides.
+Peptides also exhibit flexible conformations under different environments.
+Can FoldSeek handle such short peptides well?
+    - It’s interesting to analyze the adaptive evolution of AMPs interacting with the environment, and there are a lot of things that warrant further exploration.

 - *Harnessing advanced computational approaches to design novel antimicrobial peptides against intracellular bacterial infections (**Bioactive Materials 2025**)*
     - A repurposing work for cell-penetrating peptides as AMPs.
 Only one effective peptide is reported, whose MIC values are not attracting.